kinsta-content/node-js-photo-sharing-app/Chapters/04 - Chapter 4/README.md

 ---

-# 4.5 Introduction to Model-View-Controller (MVC) refactoring
+# 4.5 Introduction to Model-View-Controller (MVC) Refactoring

 MVC (Model-View-Controller) is a pattern in application development that emphasizes a separation between the software's business logic and display.
 This "separation of concerns" provides for a better division of labor and improved maintenance.